MERCERNYC/mindfulchild-frontend/README.md

-## Mindful Child
+# Mindful Child

 Practicing mindfulness can help children and adults to notice the positives, and develop a sense of appreciation and gratitude.
-Users can click on a category that leads to an activity mindful video of that specific category.
-If users wish to see all the 3 categories.
-User also can leave a comment and sign up for a newsletter.
+This application provides a platform on which users can click on a category that leads to an activity mindful video of that specific mindful category.
+User can also can leave a comment and sign up for a newsletter.

 #### Code License: https://opensource.org/licenses/MIT

 ### Installation

-You can install this application by running git clone https://github.com/Awilmerding1/farmers-markets.git .
+You can install this application by running git clone https://github.com/MERCERNYC/mindfulchild-frontend and https://github.com/MERCERNYC/mindfulchild-backend

 ### Usage

-After cloning the repository, enter the farmers-markets directory on your computer.
+After cloning the repository, enter the mindfulchild-backend directory on your computer.

-   -Run bundle install
+   .
+Run bundle install

-   -Then run rake db:migrate and rake db:seed
+   .
+Then run rake db:migrate and rake db:seed

+   .
+Run rake start

+ After cloning the repository, enter the mindfulchild-frontend directory on your computer.

+   .
+Run npm install

 ### Contributing